Open Call

 Nonfiction Nature Writing/Poetry Workshop Leader Commission

-Nonfiction nature writer or poet sought to deliver writing workshops on the lived experience of wellbeing and the sublime in the natural world.
+Nonfiction nature writer/eco-poetry tutors sought to deliver writing workshops on the lived experience of wellbeing and the sublime in the natural world through the lens of climate change.

-The project hopes to foster skills to heighten awareness of wellbeing in the natural world so participants can access those feelings more often, in the natural world and outwith it; to bring new means of connection between clients, staff, and volunteers of MCHLN and the wider community focusing on our individual and shared experiences of the world and our interdependence with each other and the planet; to empower each participant with respect for, to have confidence in, and value their distinct voice and experience by helping participants develop multiple expressive skills, including self-critical assessment, as well as digital skills, and multiple methods of sharing that voice and experience with other participants and more widely.
+The project fosters skills to heighten awareness of wellbeing in the natural world so participants can access those feelings more often, in the natural world and outwith it; to bring new means of connection between clients, staff, and volunteers of MCHLN and the wider community focusing on our individual and shared experiences of the world and our interdependence with each other and the planet; to empower each participant with respect for, to have confidence in, and value their distinct voice and experience by helping participants develop multiple expressive skills, as well as digital skills, and multiple methods of sharing that voice and experience with other participants and more widely, including performance opportunities.

 Fee disbursement:

-We seek a nonfiction nature writer or poet for whom the project resonates, experienced in nonfiction workshops, who can help build skills, confidence in one’s own lived experience of wellbeing in the natural world, and the ability to express that in nonfiction nature writing or poetry, within a group that may have no nature writing experience.
-We are looking for a workshop leader who will accompany the participants into nature and expect some writing to happen outdoors.
-Writing workshops to include discussion of the sublime in the natural world, examples Nan Shepherd, Robert Macfarlane, etc…, writing exercises and work developed over time.
+We seek a nonfiction nature writer or poet for whom the project resonates, experienced in nonfiction workshops, who can help build skills, confidence in one’s own lived experience of wellbeing in the natural world, how climate change impacts these beloved places of well-being, and the ability to express that in nonfiction nature writing or poetry, within a group that may have no nature writing experience through to post-graduate degree level.
+Writing workshops to include discussion of the sublime in the natural world, eco-poetics, and writing exercises.
+The writing will happen during the sessions and is not expected to happen outwith the sessions.

 Writer/Poet Criteria